 How to Apply for the CUAET

-Any Ukrainian applicants who are overseas must apply for a Canadian visitor visa and then provide their biometrics which includes a photo and fingerprint.
+Any Ukrainian applicants who are overseas must apply for a Canadian visitor visa and then provide their biometrics which include a photo and fingerprint.

 Applicants should apply for a 3-year open work permit at the same time that they apply for a visa.
 They will be able to work in Canada with this permission.
 Many of the standard procedures connected with a normal guest visa or work permit have been eliminated under this unique scheme.